 UX for Space: Creating Meaningful Engagement through Data-Driven Design

 David and Simon founded CO-Office in New York City with an aim to improve client engagement in the project process.
-Their Data-Driven Design approach is bottom-up and not top-down, similar to User Experience design.
+Their data-driven design process is bottom-up and not top-down, similar to User Experience design (UX design).
 With an emphasis on collecting quantitative data to support their design intuition, CO-Office proves that good design is also good business.

 Why did you decide to found CO-Office?

 There are two reasons why we started CO-Office that are interconnected.

 My business partner, Simon, and I both worked for very well known, established design firms prior to starting our company, and in our previous work experiences, we both found that our engagement with the client and particularly with the end user was sorely lacking.

 I think this was a condition of the traditional architectural design process, in that it’s not really there to engage the client and end users in a truly meaningful or productive way.
 As a designer, you’re more often than not stuck in a kind of endless design optioneering cycle, where the process isn’t there to intelligently gather insights, take feedback from clients and end users, and make it useful.